-My research interests follow two strands: the functions of adipose tissue and how diet can affect them, and the use of assessment in supporting students.
+My research interests follow two strands: the functions of adipose tissue and how diet can affect them, and methods for supporting students, particularly those studying in the workplace.

 The fatty acids released by the adipocytes can be used locally by neighbouring cells to support their functions.
 The fatty acids can be used as a source of energy, but, more interestingly, they can also be used as precursors of new plasma membranes and of eicosanoid signalling molecules.
 The proximity of adipocytes to their neighbours means that interactions occur very rapidly, and the relationships between the cells is highly dynamic.
 There is evidence that the time-course of interactions can be affected by the fatty acid content of the diet.